 Program Philosophy and Benefits

-Treatment Options at Cedar Crest Hospital for Suicidal Ideation
+Treatment Options at Cedar Crest for PTSD

 When you come to us for help, you’ll be immediately evaluated for safety and undergo a number of evaluations that will help steer your course of treatment.
 Our medical evaluation will allow us to diagnose and treat any medical conditions you may be suffering from and evaluate and treat the severity of any suicidal acts.
 The psychological evaluation can help us diagnose any mental health disorders you’re facing and begin treatment for these disorders.
 We’ll use the results of your evaluations to create an individualized treatment plan that will meet all of your needs.